odedstein/reach-for-the-arcs-code/README.md

 ## Issues

-Please submit an issue in this repository or [email us](mailto:sgsellan@cs.toronto.edu) if you encounter any issues when running this code.
+Please [email us](mailto:sgsellan@cs.toronto.edu) if you encounter any issues when running this code.

+## Thanks

+Thanks to Abhishek Madan for testing this repository.